pkrueger/moody-kittens/readme.md

   - Draw the kittens list

 ## Requirements:
-- [ ] Users must have a form where they enter in at minimum the name of a kitten
+- [x] Users must have a form where they enter in at minimum the name of a kitten
-- [ ] A Kitten's name and mood must be visible for the user
+- [o] A Kitten's name and mood must be visible for the user
-- [ ] A custom Google Font must be added
+- [x] A custom Google Font must be added
 - [ ] A Kitten's mood must affect visually the appearance of the kitten
-- [ ] Add Kitten form clears when submitted
+- [x] Add Kitten form clears when submitted
-- [ ] Add Kitten form submission does not reload the page
+- [x] Add Kitten form submission does not reload the page
-- [ ] Kittens are stored in local storage
+- [x] Kittens are stored in local storage
-- [ ] Kittens can be deleted
+- [o] Kittens can be deleted
 - [ ] Kittens have at least two buttons that affect the kitten's mood in different ways
 - [ ] Kitten's and their mood persist through page reloads
-- [ ] Kitten's with the same name as an already present kitten cannot be added
+- [x] Kitten's with the same name as an already present kitten cannot be added
-- [ ] Kittens are visible when the page reloads
+- [x] Kittens are visible when the page reloads